folio-org/ui-organizations/README.md

-# ui-vendors
+# ui-organizations

-The ui-vendors allows for the management of Vendor records in FOLIO.
-It includes summary information, contact information and other details regarding the vendor interaction and preferences.
+The ui-organizations allows for the management of Organization records in FOLIO.
+It includes summary information, contact information and other details regarding the organization interaction and preferences.

 Copyright (C) 2017 The Open Library Foundation.